tarantool/doc/doc/dev_guide/internals/box_protocol.rst

         IPROTO_FEATURES: :samp:`{{MP_ARRAY array of unsigned integers}}}`
     })

+IPROTO_VERSION is the integer number that increases by one with each change in the IPROTO_FEATURES set.
+The latest version is |iproto_version|.

-The latest IPROTO_VERSION and the constants that define IPROTO_FEATURES are listed in the `iproto_features.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_features.h>`_.
+Supported IPROTO_FEATURES are listed in the `iproto_features.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_features.h>`_.

 This request can be processed without authentication.